Healthcare in Kenya

 Private health insurance is extremely necessary in Kenya; without it, healthcare costs are just as expensive as in Western countries, and covering all the costs for emergency care out-of-pocket can be impossible.

 Often employers relocating expats to Kenya will provide insurance, but if not, expats should obtain suitable Expatriate Health Insurance prior to arriving in Kenya.
-They should ensure that their plan covers private healthcare in Africa and, more importantly, emergency medical evacuations.
+They should ensure their plan covers private healthcare in Africa and, more importantly, emergency medical evacuations.

 Pre-travel restrictions and vaccinations for Kenya